 Student Council and Boarders’ Forum

-I love interacting with people and at Padworth, I ran for the Student Council and was elected – I tried my best to address any problems students may face and voice their concerns”, Xiao Qian, former Padworth student
+I love interacting with people and at Padworth, I ran for the Student Cabinet and was elected – I tried my best to address any problems students may face and voice their concerns”, Xiao Qian, former Padworth student